tp02ga/attendee/docs/realtime_audio.md

 Attendee will automatically retry to connect to your websocket server if the connection is lost or the initial connection attempt fails.
 We will retry up to 30 times with a 2 second delay between retries.

+## Error Messages

+Currently, we don't give any feedback on errors with the websocket connection or invalid message formats.
+We plan to improve this in the future.